d-lynch95/Blue_Ocean_Travel/README.md

 - I had a bug with the type of crispy forms I had installed and the forms weren't working.
 Once I installed an older version of crispy forms this corrected the issue as it was now compatible with the django version I was using

+- I was having an issue with using a carousel.
+The code I was using would not render the carousel correctly.
+Upon further research I realised that carousels are generally not compliant with accessibility standards.
+Instead I opted to use a hero image instead of a carousel.

+- I was having an issue with my webhooks.
+They were not sending the success emails.

+- I had a bug in the footer section.
+It was bleeding into the Div above it and distorting the content.

+- I had a bug with the main Nav as it was not allowing the user to get through to the clickable link locations.

 ### User Testing